 The class RelationDomain specifies the domains of a relation.
 It is a concrete subclass of Domain.
-A relation domain has a distinguished typed variable called the root variable that can be matched in a model of a given model type.
-A relation domain specifies a set of model elements of interest by means of a domain pattern, which can be viewed as a graph of object nodes, their properties and association links, with a distinguished root node that is bound to the root variable of the relation domain.
+A relation domain has one or more distinguished typed variables called the root variables that can be matched in a model of a given model type.
+A relation domain specifies a set of model elements of interest by means of a domain pattern, which can be viewed as a graph of object nodes, their properties and association links, with one or more distinguished root nodes that are bound to the corresponding root variable of the relation domain.
 Please refer to Clause 7.2, Clause 7.3 and Clause 7.10 for a detailed discussion of the semantics of domains and domain patterns in the relations language.